 2. Between 1st October and 15th April, panning is strictly forbidden.

 3. Between 15th April and 1st October of any year, panning may take place upstream from the stone bridge road at Baile an Or (grid ref.
 NC9116621371) up to the Kildonan Falls (grid ref.
 NC9115021637).

 4. The maximum time allowed per year for any person is two weeks, which may be taken in not more than two periods.

 5. Panning may only take place between 8 a.m. and 10 p.m., or dusk, if earlier.

 6. Fires are not permitted by the estate.
-Any fire is a criminal offence in Scottish Law and will be treated as such.
+It is a criminal offence in Scottish Law (to light a fire within 30 meters of a road) and will be treated as such.

 7. All litter must be removed from the site.

 8. Dogs should not be allowed to roam and must be kept at all times within 10 meters of the handler or kept on a lead.